allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Select Edit.

-A.  Edit plan Name and/or Duration.
+    1. Edit plan Name and/or Duration.

-B.  Select Save.
+    2. Select Save.

-Delete a MTP
+### Delete a MTP

 1. In Plan Management, click Select.